Hal9000/regexador/README.md

 Strings don't interpolate and the backslash is not special (unsure?):

        str = "lm\nop"                         /lm\\nop/

+A character literal is essentially the same as a one-character string.

+      c1 = `$                                 /\$/
+      s1 = "$"                                /\$/

+However, a character can be negated, while a string (at present) cannot.

+      n1 = ~`$                                /[^$]/

+It is possible to use the "ampersand" notation (with four hex digits) to specify a Unicode codepoint explicitly.

+      &20ac                                   /€/

+The encoding is assumed to be UTF-8.
+Characters used as literals are limited only by the editor and the current Ruby encoding.

+      str = "æßçöñ"                           /æကßçö/

 Tokens such as any, many, match, (etc.) are keywords, and as such cannot be local variable names